 To stop the inflow of mail, you can go to EcoCycle for more information.
-This helped reduce our junk mail inflow dramatically, and we didn’t miss any of it!
+This helped reduce our junk mail inflow dramatically, and we don’t miss any of it!

-Complete your laundry tasks
+10. Complete your laundry tasks

 I hate laundry as much as the next person.
 We even have a couch in the basement we have dubbed “the laundry couch” because that is where the dry but unfolded laundry ends up!

 I like to put a load in the washer before work and then pop it in the dryer in the late afternoon.
 After dinner, it gets folded and put away.

 What’s really nice about doing one load of laundry a day is some days you are caught up and have none to do.
 That is a glorious feeling!!

-Keep a clutter-free bedroom
+11. Keep a clutter-free bedroom

 I am a firm believer if you keep a clutter-free bedroom, the rest of the house will follow suit!

 Related post: A Complete Guide on How to Declutter Your Bedroom

-Remember you have kids!
+12. Remember you have kids!

 You don’t want to steal the joy of their childhoods by forbidding any and all “clutter” from entering your home.
 If they love it, then what is the harm in them keeping it for a while?